On our homestead, we have more than one chicken coop.

 Next, your chicken coop should be built so that it’s easy to clean, and this is part of good ventilation.
 It should have an opening large enough for an adult human to fit through in order to thoroughly clean it (read more about cleaning your chicken coop like a pro).

-I see coops for sale all the time that look adorable but I can’t really see a good way for a person to get inside and pull out soiled bedding, manure, etc and replace it with new, clean material.
+I see coops for sale all the time that look adorable but I can’t really see a good way for a person to get inside and pull out soiled bedding and manure and replace it with new, clean material.

 Similarly, your run should be large enough so you can fit inside it.
 In addition to the cleanliness issue, what happens if there’s a sick or injured bird in the coop or run?
 How will you get it out if you can’t fit in there?